 If you are already in Egypt, Alexandria has frequent bus connections to and from Cairo and Marsah Matruh as well as Siwa Oasis.
+The journey from Cairo to Alexandria takes around 2-3 hours by bus.
 The train is also a very good and comfortable option if you travel from Cairo

 When to visit